robertorcosta/azure-docs.pt-br/articles/active-directory/saas-apps/purecloud-by-genesys-provisioning-tutorial.md

 ## <a name="change-log"></a>Log de alterações

-09/10-suporte adicionado para o atributo Enterprise "employeeNumber".
+09/10 – Adicionado suporte para atributo empresarial "employeeNumber".

 ## <a name="additional-resources"></a>Recursos adicionais